Information for Authors

 The Advocate seeks three types of submissions:

-Full-length articles (normally 1,500-2000 words).
+Research articles (normally 1,500-5000 words).
 These articles will typically report a completed investigation or offer a critical review of a number of investigations that share a common theme or topic relevant to teacher preparation.
+These articles should contain descriptions of the issue or problem under study, a review of relevant literature, methodology, data and implications of the results.

-Reflections (short article) (about 300-750 words).
+Reflective article (short article) (about 500-1500 words).
 These might describe work in progress, raise issues arising from such work, or discuss general issues related to methodologies, ethics, government policy, collaboration, etc. in educator preparation.
-These articles need to be have a clear purpose statement connecting it to the Focus and Scope of The Advocate and conclusion.
+These articles have to have a clear purpose statement connecting it to the Focus and Scope of The Advocate and conclusion.
+Writing should be supported by connections to the relevant research literature base.

-Book Reviews (about 750-1000 words).
-These will review books relevant to teacher preparation, teacher recruitment and retention and typically provide a sense of the main arguments and presentation style of the author, clarifying connections to any specific audience or element of the profession of educator preparation.
+Book / Article Review or Critique (about 750-1000 words).
+These will review or critique books or articles relevant to teacher preparation, teacher recruitment and retention and typically provide a sense of the main arguments and presentation style of the author, clarifying connections to any specific audience or element of the profession of educator preparation.

 Initial formatting of the manuscript: